Unraveling Fano noise and partial charge collection effect in X-ray spectra below 1 keV: Results and discussion

 \section{Results and discussion}

-The recorded energy spectra for X-Rays from F and Al fluorescence are presented in Figure \ref{fig:fluor_spectrum} and \ref{fig:Al_spectrum}, respectively.
-In Figure \ref{fig:fluor_spectrum} a prominent tail towards lower energies appears because of the mentioned effect of the PCC.
-A tail is also present for Al in Figure \ref{fig:Al_spectrum} albeit weaker, as expected.
+A likelihood unbinned fit based on the PDF from Eq.~\ref{eq:fit_function} plus $U_{Q_f}$ was performed in order to get the best set of estimated parameters ($\hat{\mu}$, $\hat{\sigma}$, $\hat{\beta}$, $\tau_{CCE}$, $\hat{\lambda}$) was calculated from $\hat{\beta}$ using Eq.~\ref{eq:beta}.
+The Skewness was calculated from them.
+The relative weight of $U_{Q_f}$ was estimated as the ratio between the flat rate of events observed in the blue region in Fig.~\ref{fig:Spectra} propagated over the full analyzed range and the total number of events.
+The PDF for the best set of parameters is plotted in Fig.~\ref{fig:Spectra} with a red line.

-A likelihood unbinned fit based on the probability distribution function from Eq. \ref{eq:fit_function} plus background was performed in order to get the best set of parameters ($\hat{\lambda}$, $\hat{\beta}$, $\hat{\mu}$, $\hat{\sigma}$).
-The Skewness $\gamma$ and $\tau_{CCE}$ were calculated from them.
-The uniform background was fixed to reproduce the flat rate of events observed in a 100-electron-wide interval on the right of each peak.
-The same background was considered over the full energy range analyzed.
-No extra background was added considering that the probability of Compton scattering at such low energies is negligible compared with photoelectric absorption.
-The probability distribution function for the best set of parameters is plotted in red in Figures \ref{fig:fluor_spectrum} and \ref{fig:Al_spectrum}.
+Table~\ref{tab:table1} summarises the results for all the quantities of interest in this work. $\mathcal{F}$ and $\epsilon_{eh}$ were calculated from the fitted parameters and the energy $E_X$ of X-ray photons by means of these equations:

-The spectra show no evidence of a low energy step accounting for the necessity of $\varepsilon_0$ being greater than zero.
-In Table \ref{tab:table1}, we present the results for all the quantities of interest with their uncertainties. $\varepsilon$ and $\mathcal{F}$ were calculated from the fitted parameters and the energy of X-Ray photons.
+The spectra seem to exhibit a subtle indication of the anticipated low-energy step accounting for no zero $\varepsilon_0$ in the leftmost bins.
+Nevertheless, it is important to mention that all the results presented in this work are resilient against this parameter.
+Even for null $\varepsilon_0$, the change in the reported results is within their uncertainties.